3.6 Non-compliance Sanction Policy

-Staff must also make sure that the family receives other types of public assistance benefits they may qualify for, like Basic Food or Medicaid.
-Encourage persons who file a fair hearing and requests continued benefits to re-apply and meet participation requirements in case they lose the hearing.
+Staff must also make sure that the family receives other types of public assistance benefits they may qualify for, like Basic Food or Washington Apple Health.
+Encourage persons who file an administrative hearing and request continued benefits to re-apply and meet participation requirements in case they lose the hearing.

-If a sanction goes beyond 4 months, input the appropriate "delay reason" code on the ACES WORK screen.
-For example:
+If a sanction goes beyond 2 months, input the appropriate "delay reason" code on the ACES WORK screen.

-- FH is used when a case closure is delayed by a fair hearing request.
+FH is used when a case closure is delayed by an administrative hearing request.

 22.214.171.124 How do I resolve procedural issues & reapply sanction penalties?